MuhammadHashir28/SQL-JSON-Mapper/Readme.md

 * Will allow to create JSON path if the path is not present.
 * Will Update the value based on it's type.
-* Better than JSON Modifiy if we provide them path that is not presenet it will give us error.
+* Better than `json_modify` if we provide them path that is not presenet it will give us error.

 ## Running the App